If you are a community college mathematics instructor, you may know that math can be the obstacle to degree completion for many students.

 Some of the courses in this certificate can be applied to a master of arts in mathematics education, if you wish to continue your graduate work.

 All courses in this 15-credit program are offered online.

 Required Courses (9 credits)

-- MATH 613 Quantitative Reasoning for Teachers (3 credits)
+- MATH 613 Quantitative Reasoning from an Advanced Viewpoint (3 credits)

 - MATH 623 Probability, Data Analysis, and Statistical Reasoning (3 credits)